Krruddy/clean_dns/README.md

 **Prerequisites:**
 - Python 3.14 installed on the system
 - The entire project directory (including `vendor/`) copied to the air-gapped system
+- The filesystem the project lives in doesn't have `noexec`

 **Installation steps:**